-The rich and the poor meet together; the Lord is the Maker of them all. - Proverbs 22:2 reign of Byzantine Emperor Theodosius II (408-450 A.D.).
+The discreet man sees danger and takes shelter, the ignorant go forward and pay for it. - Proverbs 22:3 theo us!"
+In the Holy Orthodox Church, we recite this "Trisagion" prayer frequently.
+At St. Basil, we chant it in English, Arabic, Greek and Slavonic.
+It is as old as the reign of Byzantine Emperor Theodosius II (408-450 A.D.).
 Tradition has it that Constantinople was shaken by a great earthquake in 447 A.D.
 This caused a child to be lifted in the air.
 When the child descended safely to earth, he exhorted the people to pray "Holy God, Holy Mighty, Holy Immortal."
-Some believe that the prayer is even older and goes back to Nicodemus who is to have shouted this phrase when he saw Jesus' eves open during his removal of Christ from the cross.
+Some believe that the prayer is even older and goes back to Nicodemus who is to have shouted this phrase when he saw Jesus' eyes open during his removal of Christ from the cross.
 It was certainly in use at the time of the Fourth Ecumenical Council in 451 A.D.
 Over the years there were several attempts to amend the prayer but these all failed.
 There were also arguments about whether the prayer addressed only Jesus Christ and not the Father and the Holy Spirit.
 While the three names apply equally to all three persons of the Holy Trinity, the consensus of the Holy Fathers is that the reference "Holy God" is specific to God the Father.
 "Holy Mighty" refers to our Lord Jesus Christ.
 "Holy Immortal" addresses the Holy Spirit.
 Thanks be to God for providing us with this holy prayer and may it bestow grace and mercy upon us. - Theo